A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-Before we proceed with one imaginable realization of this unified framework in neural network and its mathematical formalism, we note that there is two works that have previously initiated a bridge between active learning and open set recognition, alas have not fully built it yet.
-The recently introduced open world learning \cite{Bendale2016} and the concurrently named cumulative learning \cite{Fei2016} advance the pure open set identification step by proposing to set aside the unknown unknowns and including them into a later active learning cycle.
+In the next section, we will further contextualize this wholistic view on the basis of a unified framework realization in neural networks at the hand of empirical examples.
+Before we proceed, we note that there are two works that have previously initiated a bridge between active learning and open set recognition, alas have not fully built it yet.
+The recently introduced open world learning \citep{Bendale2016} and the concurrently named cumulative learning \citep{Fei2016} advance the pure open set identification step by proposing to set aside the unknown unknowns and including them into a later active learning cycle.
 Whereas these works made first steps towards formulating learning in an open world, they however assume the presence of labels for the entire dataset and the addition of classes itself is in the form of a fixed sequence that is injected by the human.
 The system is limited as it does not self-select which classes or instances should be learned next, nor does it protect its knowledge for continual learning, where the assumption of availability of all data at all times is lifted.
 As a result, the empirical evaluation is simply an investigation of the performance on the entire test set at each state of the growing known training set.
-Finally, the suggested open world learning \cite{Bendale2016} is based on nearest mean classifiers based on simple SIFT features and is yet to be extended to the context of modern deep neural networks.
+Finally, the suggested open world learning \citep{Bendale2016} is based on nearest mean classifiers based on simple SIFT features and is yet to be extended to the context of modern deep neural networks.